 Maryjona remarked on Seth's treatment, saying, "We have no choice but to quietly endure here.
 We have no money and no work.
 Our house was looted and set ablaze.
 People who identify as Meiteis have reached the relief camp here to save their lives."

 Notably, Churachandpur district in Manipur has a population of 330,100, with just one government hospital serving this tribal-dominated region.
 The disparity between the underdeveloped hills and the more developed valley raises questions.
 The tense atmosphere in the hills following the violence has hindered the movement of vehicles, affecting the supply of essential goods, medicines, and fuel.
-Prices in the hills have surged, leaving relief camp refugees helpless, especially those suffering from severe illnesses.
+Prices in the hills have surged, leaving relief camp IDPs helpless, especially those suffering from severe illnesses.

-The Mooknayak team met with Churachandpur Deputy Commissioner (DC) Dharun Kumar to inquire about the medicine shortage in relief camps and the state government's readiness to assist refugees.
+The Mooknayak team met with Churachandpur Deputy Commissioner (DC) Dharun Kumar to inquire about the medicine shortage in relief camps and the state government's readiness to assist IDPs.
 When asked about the medicine shortage and healthcare challenges, DC Churachandpur responded, "There is a medicine shortage across the country, and people face various health issues.
 It's possible that certain medicines have never been available.
 We have some remaining medications."
 The DC did not elaborate further on the medicine shortage.

 Initially, DC Churachandpur's response appeared somewhat dismissive of the refugee's predicament.